A father spends the day with his two rambunctious daughters in this short story by Finnish writer Shimo Suntila.

-They must be at least five centimeters long.
-No, ten.
-No, fifteen.
+They must be at least two inches long.
+No, four.
+No, six.
 The whole sleeve is pushing about.
 The Thing must be kitten-sized.
 At least.

 Slowly I open the bathroom window, breathing very quietly, my heart beating in a primitive fear reaction.
 Then I catch the sleeve with two fingers and move its end first to the window, then outside.
 I push the window almost closed and carefully draw the sleeve inside.
 On the other side of the frosted-glass pane something huge spreads its wings and buzzes off.

 I shut the window tightly.

 Meri spits toothpaste into the basin.
 “What was that?”
 I ask, voice trembling, but Meri just rinses.

 “Daddy, where’s Snoopy?”
 Milla asks, coming to the bathroom.

 “Who’s Snoopy?”
 I try to remember the names of their furry toys, but can’t recollect a Snoopy.